18F/18f.gsa.gov/_posts/2015-02-24-how-to-use-github-and-the-terminal-a-guide.md

 After you type `git pull` one of two things might happen:

 1. It will either say "It's already to up date"
 2. Or it will start pulling files which keeps your computer up to date.
-Your computer is downloading only the changes between your computer and Github.
+Your computer is downloading only the changes between your computer and GitHub.

 And you're done.
 Here's what happens next: someone of the blog team will run a pull request.
 You can run `git pull` again and see a staging update.